vinyasmusic/signoz.io/blog/2021-11-18-opentelemetry-express.md

 date: 2023-04-14
 tags: [OpenTelemetry Instrumentation, JavaScript]
 authors: ankit_anand
-description: OpenTelemetry is a vendor-agnostic isntrumentation library.
+description: OpenTelemetry is a vendor-agnostic instrumentation library.
 In this article, learn how to set up monitoring for an Express application using OpenTelemetry.
 image: /img/blog/2021/11/monitor_express_cover.webp
 hide_table_of_contents: true
 keywords: